 New York State Fair, See Who Was Just Added to The Concert Lineup

+The hits just keep on coming for the New York State Fair.
+Just recently it was announced that REO Speedwagon will perform at the fair in Syracuse this August and today another artist has been added to the Chevy Summer Concert Series.

-The Great New York State Fair just announced another musical artist to the Chevy Summer concert series.
-The dates for this year's fair begin Wednesday August 23rd and wrap up on Monday September 1st, Labor Day.
+The dates for this year's fair run from Wednesday August 23rd until Monday September 1st, Labor Day.
+Each day will feature a wide variety of entertainment, including this 'Bad To the Bone' Rocker.

-REO Speedwagon’s timeless collection is catchy, and fun to sing along to.
-The band’s hits teach us so many life lessons too!
-From how to ‘Live Every Moment,’ and ‘Roll with the Changes,’ to how to ‘Ride the Storm Out,’ and ‘Keep On Loving You,’ audiences will be loving them right back as they sing along and dance their way through the evening, - Interim Fair Director Sean Hennessey

-REO Speedwagon will return to the New York State Fair on Monday August 28th at 8pm.
+George Thorogood and the Destroyers will play the New York State Fair, for the very first time, on Saturday August 26th at 8pm.
 Admission to the 2023 New York State Fair is $6 for adults but if you are under 12 or over 65 your ticket is free.

+In 50 years of making music, it’s hard to believe this is the first time George Thorogood will sing ‘Bad to the Bone’ during the Fair’s Chevrolet Music Series, - Interim Fair Director Sean Hennessey

 Concerts at the New York State Fair are free with your admission to the fairgrounds.
 Here are the shows currently scheduled for the 2023 season at the New York State Fair.